 9. Explain any decision to provide any payment or gift to respondents, other than remuneration of contractors or grantees.

-No payments or gifts are, or will be, provided to respondents.
+A stipend of $2,000 will be offered to each Tribe to defray administrative costs incurred as a result of participation in the study.

 10. Describe any assurance of confidentiality provided to respondents and the basis for the assurance in statute, regulation, or agency policy.